AdguardTeam/AGLint/README.md

 ### `if-closed`

-Checks if the `if` statement is closed and no unclosed `endif` statements are present.
+Checks if the `if` statement is closed and no unclosed `endif` or unopened `else` statements are present.
+It also checks whether `else` and `endif` statements are used correctly since they can only be used alone without other parameters or statements.

 - **Severity:** `error` (2)
 - **Options:** none